 Other activities under the Drama Festival umbrella include an annual Short Works Competition in Diné and English for both adults and youth, short and long workshops on themed topics, and opportunities for poets and storytellers.

-NEW!
 SOCIAL ACTIVISM PLAYWRITING PROMPTS

 Can't think of what to write about?
 Need ideas to prompt characters, scenes, and dialogue?
 Have a classroom of mature writers you are trying to jumpstart?
 The attached 30 prompts will get you, your writing group, or your classroom started.
 They explore water protectors, land back, and MMIW amongst other things.
 To download the prompts and instructions click here.